SERVICE NO: 1238

 In 1922, a contact address was found for George Sr, c/o Newton Bros.
 Mildura.
 Finally, in 1922, George Sr wrote to Base Records and advised he was living at Watchem.
-The following year on 31 August, John Beecham wrote to Base Records to tell them his father was killed in an accident at Watchem.
-He advised that he would like all his brother’s mementos to go to Lottie Franks.
+The following year, on 31 August, John Beecham wrote to Base Records to tell them his father was killed in an accident at Watchem.
+He advised he would like all his brother’s mementoes to go to Lottie Franks.

 George Beecham’s name is on the Hamilton War Memorial